-

 - The Companies Act 2006 size thresholds will change, so more companies will qualify as micro, small, or medium.

-- The Department of Business and Trade will launch a consultation on non-financial reporting (including Strategic and Directors’ Reports) in Summer 2025.
+- The Department of Business and Trade will launch a consultation on non-financial reporting (including Strategic and Directors’ Reports) towards the end of 2025.

 Additional Companies House reforms